Is Bilingualism a Fiction? Poll Highlights Divide Between Quebec and Other Provinces

 Perceptions of Language Survival

+The survey also delved extensively into perceptions of language survival in Canada.
 A significant finding was that 70% of respondents from Quebec expressed concern about the survival of French in Canada, seeing it as under threat.

 In contrast, this sentiment was notably lower at 19% among respondents from other provinces.
+While concerns about the survival of French are prevalent in Quebec, they are not as pronounced outside of the province.

 Conversely, when respondents were asked about the survival of English in Quebec, only 11% of Quebec respondents felt it was under threat, whereas a higher proportion of 38% of respondents from other provinces expressed concern about the survival of English in Quebec.